Dark Kingdom: Jadeite

 Jadeite (ジェダイト, Jedaito) is the first of the Four Kings of Heaven to appear.
 In her Materials Collection, Naoko Takeuchi describes him as 'a typical beautiful person' and a ruthless, serious type.
 He is about 18 years old in appearance, making him the second-youngest, while in the live-action series he is the youngest.
 He is the head of the Dark Kingdom's far-eastern division and is named after the mineral jadeite.

 Jadeite's mission is to track down the Silver Crystal but eventually changes to gathering life energy to awaken Metaria.
 He has very little interaction with the other Four Kings of Heaven.
 He expresses an attraction to Sailor Mars and is the first one killed when Rei uses her Akuryo Taisan technique.
 After Jadeite's death, Nephrite vows to exact revenge as he preserves Jadeite's skeleton in a glass coffin.
 In the later side story Casablanca Memories, Zoisite also tries to avenge Jadeite.

 In the original anime adaptation, hunting energy is Jadeite's primary mission.
-He uses different aliases during his missions and has his Monsters pose as different people.
-After Jadeite fails numerous times and at one point costing Beryl the life of Thetis (who was one of Queen Beryl's top Monsters), Beryl gives Jadeite one final chance to destroy the Sailor Senshi or else she will have him placed in Eternal Sleep that will have his body disappear to profound darkness forever.
-When Jadeite fails for a final time at the airport despite claiming that he found out the identities of the Sailor Senshi, an infuriated Beryl considers it an excuse and condemns him to Eternal Sleep by freezing him in a large crystal.
-As the large crystal disappears to profound darkness, Beryl warns everyone present to let Jadeite's fate be a warning to all of them.
-She then appoints Nephrite to be the monsters' new commander and continue the energy-gathering.
+He uses the alias "J. Dite" during his missions and has his Monsters pose as different people.
+After Jadeite fails numerous times and at one point costing Beryl the life of Thetis, one of her top Monsters, Beryl gives Jadeite one final chance to destroy the Sailor Guardians and threatens him with Eternal Sleep should he fail.
+Upon Jadeite's failure, Beryl fulfills her promise and condemns him to Eternal Sleep by freezing him in a large crystal.
+She then warns everyone present to let Jadeite's fate be a warning to all of them before appointing Nephrite to be the monsters' new commander.